RESTORATIVE HISTORY: Spotlighting The Untold Stories

 EDUCATION REFORM: Serving on Yarmouth School Equity Task Force

-In 2020, the School Committee authorized formation of the Equity Task Force to promote inclusion, identify systemic inequities, and illuminate all forms of institutional bias in the Yarmouth Schools pertaining to race, religion, country of origin, gender or gender identity, age, sexual orientation, disability, socio-economic status, or any other protected category or group identity.
-In the Fall 2021, the Equity Task Force invited community members to participate in 4 working groups: policies and protocols, student leadership, academics and programming, and family engagement.
-YCARE members are now serving on each of these working groups and will be meeting together in 2022 to reflect on the work they are doing in each sub-committee and support each other.
+In 2020, the School Committee authorized formation of the Equity Task Force (ETF) to promote an inclusive environment where all students may thrive; identify the systemic inequities that impact educational spaces; and propose recommendations to address all forms of institutional bias in the Yarmouth Schools pertaining to race, religion, country of origin, gender or gender identity, age, sexual orientation, disability, socio-economic status, or any other protected category or identity.